 Another way to check all the files on your phone that are stored from both the phone storage and the memory card, open the application on your Android device where has file management and browsing features (for Samsung Galaxy series, it’s the My Files application).

 Each file should be organized according to file type – Images, Videos, Audio, Documents, and Download History.
 Inside the app, there’s a section showing the storages you have on your phone – Device storage and SD card.
 Select SD card and browse for the video files that went missing from your phone’s internal storage.

 If you’ve found nothing, you might haven’t move anything to the memory card at all.
 Don't panic!
 FoneDog Android Data Recovery can solve your problem in a simple and secure way.
-This now calls for help from a recovery tool that can give you more options on how to retrieve deleted videos even other kinds of contacts, messages, photos and so on.
+This now calls for help from a recovery tool that can give you more options on how to retrieve deleted photos or videos even other kinds of contacts, messages and so on.

 The Android Data Recovery is one of the main modules of our Fonedog toolkit, and the other modules it has are used for system recovery, bulk deletion of data, system rooting procedures and data backup and restore that are also applicable to iOS devices.

 The first thing to do is to download and install our FoneDog toolkit - Android Data Recovery.
 You can get the installer from this link.

 After installation, run the program and verify if there are no issues found after it has launched.